cocomelonc/cocomelonc.github.io/_posts/2021-10-27-windows-shellcoding-1.markdown

 This is how you create your own shellcode for windows, for example.

 But, there is one caveat.
 This shellcode will only work on this machine.
+Because, the addresses of all DLLs and their functions change on reboot and are different on each system.
 In order for it to work on any windows 7 x86 sp1, ASM needs to find the addresses of the functions by itself.
 I will do this in the next part.

 > This is a practical case for educational purposes only.